harrycresswell/harry/site/content/page/about.md

 +++
-title = "About"
+title = "Hey there."
 date = "2016-10-24T17:23:17+01:00"
-description = "I’m Harry Cresswell, this is my corner of the internet where I share what I know about building websites – usually static sites – and designing UI design systems"
+description = "I’m Harry Cresswell, this is my corner of the internet where I share what I know about building websites and designing UI  systems" slug = "about" url = "/about/"
 +++

-If you’re here for the first time, I made this site as a place to share my experience working as a designer and building things on the internet.
+{{< intro >}}If you’re here for the first time, I made this site as a place to share my experience working as a designer and building things for the internet.{{< /intro >}}

 I write [articles about my process, design ideas and coding](/articles/).
-I also record [interesting things I’m learning](/notes/) from books, courses and various other material in the form of notes.
+I also make notes on [interesting things I’m learning](/notes/) from books, courses and various other material.
 I hope you pick up some useful tips whilst you’re here.

 {{< cld src="v1547918101/hc/about-me.jpg" alt="Harry Cresswell – UI/UI Design & Development" >}}

-## More about me
+## About me

-I’m an independent UI Designer and Front-end Web Developer from London.
+I’m an independent product designer from London.
+Most of my work happens in the grey area between UX, UI design and frontend web development.
+I’m usually involved in projects from problem solving concepts through to building high fidelity mockups and prototyping in the browser.

 I started teaching myself design and code in 2006 whilst studying a degree in Fine Art and Art History.
 I tried a *‘real job’* in Insurance after graduating, but quit in 2010 to focus on making websites full time.

-I currently live between London and Hamburg, where I work remotely with a handful of clients.
+I currently live between London and Hamburg, where I work  with a handful of clients, often remotely.
 In my free time I enjoy climbing, hiking and running.
 In the winter I like to ski.
-I practice meditation and yoga most mornings.
+I practice meditation and yoga most days.

 ### Personal Projects